Ingrid Tieken-Boon van Ostade

 She is the editor of the journal Historical Sociolinguistics and Sociohistorical linguistics and has presented plenary sessions at important conferences and symposiums in her field.

-She is currently supervising the project Bridging the Unbridgeable: linguists, prescriptivists and the general public.
+In the 2020s she is supervising the project Bridging the Unbridgeable: linguists, prescriptivists and the general public.

 She became a member of the Royal Netherlands Academy of Arts and Sciences in 2014.

-On the 11th of September, Tieken-Boon van Ostade was appointed knight in the Order of the Netherlands Lion.
+On the 11th of September 2020, Tieken-Boon van Ostade was appointed knight in the Order of the Netherlands Lion.